-With the window closed, at least for international transfers and for those within the Premier League, now seems the perfect time to assess our Arsenal’s Transfer Window.
-The final dat signing of Thomas Partey may be a game changer as it will impact how Arteta can play but this article examines not only the late additions but all our new arrivals.
+With the window closed, at least for international transfers and for those within the Premier League, now seems the perfect time to assess Arsenal’s Transfer Window.
+Deadline day signing Thomas Partey may be a game-changer as it will impact how Arteta can play but this article examines not only the late additions but all our new arrivals.
 Is this enough to see this resurgent squad made a challenge for more honours?
-You may thinks so having read this review and if so and you want to back your team then why not utilise free tips bet 365 bonus code
+You may think so having read this review and if so and you want to back your team then why not utilise free tips bet 365 bonus code

 2020 summer transfer window signings